-J. Grant talks about his experience of coping with intrusive thoughts.
+J. Grantt talks about his experience of coping with intrusive thoughts.
+This article was originally published on Planet Ivy.

 This blog contains details of abuse that some people might find triggering.
 If you are feeling vulnerable, do take care.